 (a) If the editor has issued you a contract, or,

 (b) If the editor mentioned in his email to you that it is the magazine’s policy to also post your work on their website.

-By confronting the editor with demands for extra payments for your online articles, you might suddenly find your relationship with that editor go cold, very quickly.
-The editor is likely to think you’ve become a high maintenance, or “difficult” writer and is not going to be as keen to accept your future story pitches for publication.
+By confronting the editor with demands for extra payments for your online articles, you might suddenly find your relationship with that editor go cold.
+The editor is likely to think you’ve become a high maintenance writer and is not going to be interested in accepting your future stories for publication.

-Certainly, you’re legally entitled to request extra payments from any magazine that runs your work online, unless the magazine states otherwise on a contract or in a letter.
-But that is not the issue here, unless you’ve made this one of your standard business practices.
+Certainly, you’re entitled to request extra payment from any magazine that runs your work online, unless the magazine states otherwise on a contract or in a letter.

 I do know of some freelance writers who request extra payments for any of their stories published online.
 If you can do this gracefully early in your negotiations, do it.
 However, if not done with professionalism and finesse, I think you can scotch your chance of establishing a long and fruitful relationship with that editor.

 My personal view is that if an editor chooses to additionally post my articles online, they’re helping me establish a stronger online presence.
 This, in turn, enhances my credibility with other editors when they check me out online.